-In general, wash your silk garment as seldom as possible, and when you need to wash them, we strongly recommend hand washing.
-Silk garments can also be washed on the wool cycle spin in your washing machine but remember that machine washing can make your silk garments lose shape and color.
-Learn how to handwash.
+In general, you want to wash your silk garment as little as possible, and when you do need to wash them, we strongly recommend washing by hand.
+Silk garments can also be washed on the wool cycle in your washing machine but remember that machine washing can make your silk garments lose their shape and color.
+Read more about when how to hand wash.

 - Air often, wash less.
 Make a habit of airing your silk garments after use.
 This will make them feel and smell fresh again.
-Also try our Clothing Mist to refresh your clothes and prevent smells.
-Silk garments rarely need to be washed more often than a few times per year, depending on your frequency of use.
-The fabric is naturally resistant to dirt and dust.
-But be quick to remove spills before they become stains.
+Also try our Fabric Spray to refresh your clothes.
+Since silk is naturally resistant to dirt and dust, silk garments rarely need to be washed more than a few times per year, depending on your frequency of use, but be quick to remove spills before they become stains.

-- Use and enzyme-free detergent.
-Silk fabrics consist of animal protein, and a regular enzyme-based detergent will dissolve the fabric, making it brittle.
-Instead, you should use a surfactant-based and eco-friendly laundry detergent like our Delicate Laundry Detergent.
+- Use a gentle detergent.
+Silk fabrics consist of animal protein, and a regular detergent will dissolve the fabric and make it brittle.
+Instead, you should use a gentle laundry detergent made specifically for delicate natural fibers, like our Delicate Laundry Detergent.

-- Wash on the wool cycle.
-If you can’t stand the idea of handwashing.
-Always use a laundry bag and never fill up the machine to more than half.
-You can wash together with wool garments, but keep in mind to never mix colors since silk can bleed color.
+- Wash on the wool or delicate cycle, if you can’t stand the idea of hand washing.
+If you are machine washing, always use a mesh bag and never fill up the machine to more than half.
+You can wash silk together with wool garments, but keep in mind to never mix colors since silk can bleed color.

 - Wash at 30ºC or lower.
 Never wash silk at higher temperatures than 30ºC.
 Most silk garments can be washed on a single instance at 40ºC on a regular cycle, if you want to remove a grease stain.
-But we recommend you to be careful if you want to maintain the luster and color of the fabric.
+But we recommend you to be careful and stick to cool water temperatures if you want to maintain the luster and color of the fabric.

-Silk is fast drying, thanks to its ability to transport moisture.
-Avoid hanging your silk garments in direct sunlight, it can bleach the fabric.
-Also remember to never tumble dry your silk garments.
+Silk dries fast thanks to its ability to transport moisture.
+Avoid hanging your silk garments in direct sunlight, since this can bleach the fabric.
+Also, remember to never tumble dry your silk garments.
 Read more about sustainable drying methods here.

 Be quick to remove spills before they stain your garment.
-Rinse with cold water and rub the stain gently (from the inside) with laundry detergent or bile soap if needed.
-Acetone or chemically pure petrol can be used on grease stains.
-Be careful and try it on a discrete spot before treating the stain, you don’t want the chemical to ruin your fabric.
-Most important is to act at once and not wait until your next laundry day.
-Please note that most stain removers found in stores should not be used on silk fabrics.
+Rinse with cold water and rub the stain gently from the inside with laundry detergent or bile soap if needed.
+Acetone or chemically pure petrol can be used on grease stains, but be careful and try it on a discrete spot before treating the stain.
+The most important thing is to act at once and not wait until your next laundry day to treat the stain.